 Sharing data between users

-(1) The users’ collaboration in Conceptboard takes place within interactive workspaces (the “boards”).
-By default, all personal data and anything users transfer to these boards is private to them.
-Once the user shares a board with other users or guests, also some of this data (e.g. users’ names, their profile pictures, the content they contributed, information about when they contributed) is also shared to enable the collaboration.
+(1) Collaboration in Conceptboard takes place within interactive workspaces (the “boards”).
+Users can transfer data to these boards.
+Once the user shares a board with other users, also some of this data (e.g. users’ names, their profile pictures, the content they contributed, information about when they contributed) is also shared to enable the collaboration.

 (2) The Supplier has no influence on data sharing between users.